How to Find Lost Life Insurance

 If you’ve been able to confirm from the bank statements that the deceased had a life insurance policy, and you know which company provided it, you should try contacting the provider directly to make sure it’s still valid.
 Even if you’re missing the specific details of the policy itself, they should be able to track down the policy if you provide key information about the account holder.

-But sometimes it’s not so easy.
-Life insurance is, by its nature, a long-term arrangement, so it’s not surprising that people can sometimes lose track of the paperwork or even forget that they have a policy.
-This may explain why so many life insurance policies go unclaimed.
 The Association of British Insurers (ABI) can help you find the contact information of many UK insurance companies on its searchable member database.
 This database will also help you to find insurance companies that have merged, changed their name, or been taken over by other companies.

 We’ve covered how to find lost life insurance policies for free, but it’s worth knowing that some firms offer a paid service to try and help you locate unclaimed policies.
 This might be worth considering if you do not have details of the policy or know the name of the insurance provider.
 Bear in mind that fees may vary, and results are not guaranteed.